 From 1974 to 1986 I had fought in many of the “contact” tournaments and in 1986 I was awarded my 2nd Dan after completing another line-up.
-I retired from competing at this time and joined Rob and Karol as an official from then on.
+I retired from competing at this time and joined Rob and Karol as an official judge and referee.

 In 1988 Sensei Rob had decided to retire and move to Canberra.
 He presented me with his Oyama manuals and left me in charge of the club.
 I read through the books and realized that in 16 years I had only covered the basics.
 I was motivated then to further my training so, while continuing to teach karate, I donned my white belt and joined the neighboring Jujitsu club that trained in Jishukan style.
 Head instructors were Sensei Paul Jurkowski and Sensei Craig Swingler.
 Dave Ashby who was a senior student in Jujitsu at the time at their training camp in the hills in 1988 I met Sensei Peter Schuller.

 It was in 1990 at another training seminar Craig hosted that I met with Kancho David Hand, founder of Bushi Kempo Ju-Jitsu and partnered with Sensei Graham Dunn who I began to train with frequently.
 He was an instructor for Correctional Services and later for the S.A.
-Police Department and unfortunately died some 20 years later.
+Police Department.
+Unfortunately he died 16 years later.
 I improved my Ju-Jitsu tremendously with Graham’s guidance and also at workshops in Tsutsumi Hozan Ryu Ju-Jitsu with Shihan Jan de Jong.
 Several years later I joined the Australian Ju-Jitsu Association and became Vice president in SAJJA with sensei’s Graham Dunn and Craig Swingler who was president.
-At this time to improve my throws and strangling techniques I began training at a judo club in Elizabeth Grove and also hired the hall for private training.
+At this time to improve my throws and strangling techniques I also began training at a judo club in Elizabeth Grove and hired the hall to train with Dave Ashby.

 Eventually I decided to hand over the karate club to other senior members to focus on jujitsu.
 The St. Jays Recreation Centre management (SACRA) then approached me to run self-defence classes for them.
-This became the St. Jays Freestyle JuJitsu club which I ran with Dave Ashby.
+This became the St. Jays Freestyle JuJitsu club which I ran with Dave.

-In 1994 I completed the coaching principles and martial arts specific course with the Australian Sports Commission and in 1995 was awarded my 4th Dan by the association, once again by peers Bill Vaughan, Joe Lamarca, Karol Stojko and Dante Roccisano.
+In 1994 I completed the coaching principles and martial arts specific course with the Australian Sports Commission and in 1995 was awarded my 4th Dan by the association, once again by peers in the AMAA, Bill Vaughan, Joe Lamarca, Karol Stojko and Dante Roccisano.

 In 1997 I received a “Service Award” from the South Australian Community Recreation Association (SACRA) for my years of voluntarily teaching of the martial arts at the community centre.

-It was in July of 2000 whilst refereeing a tournament at Gillies Plains TAFE Bill Vaughan made a surprise announcement and presented me in front of the huge audience with my 5th Dan certificate.
+It was in July of 2000 whilst refereeing a tournament at Gillies Plains TAFE, AMAA President, Bill Vaughan, made a surprise announcement and presented me my 5th Dan certificate in front of the huge audience.

 It was at these many functions and other seminars that I met with people such as Nino Pilla, Zibby Kruk, Bob Sullivan, Anthony Hockley, Sam Gervasi, Joe Ip, Sojiro Ito and Colin Hanley.

-In 2003 I was invited by my student to perform demonstrations for the Tea Tree Gully Mayor to help a former student.
-When Bill Vaughan passed away in 2004 and many of his senior students, my old students and men involved in the W&C club group persuaded me to re-open my club at the Burragah Recreation Centre, this was the rebirth under the more appropriate name of Jinen Karate Jitsu.
+In 2003 I was invited by my student to perform demonstrations for the mayor of Tea Tree Gully at the Womens and Children's club.
+Bill Vaughan passed away in 2004 and many of his senior students, my old students and fathers involved in the W&C club persuaded me to re-open my club at the Burragah Recreation Centre.
+This was the rebirth under the more appropriate name of Jinen Karate Jitsu.
 Bill's students Brian Tiley, David Tidman, Phil Kern, John Schuh and Paul Monopoli began training with me.

 2007 proved to be a busy year.
-In January I ran a knife defence session for Aikibudo Australia's seminar and in February Karol, Dante and others of the AMAA awarded me with my 6th Dan which was awarded unanimously by all members of the AMAA.
+In January I ran a knife defence session for Aikibudo Australia's seminar and in February, through Karol and Dante's insistence, applied to the AMAA for my 6th Dan which was awarded unanimously by all members of the AMAA.
 This is documented in the minutes of the meeting.

 At the same time a friend Rebecca asked if I could help with the grading of her partner with the IBF.
-This is when I had the pleasure to Sensei Terry Riches, President of the IBF Australia.
+This is when I had the pleasure to Sensei Terry Riches, President of the IBF in Australia.
 Terry offered the role as SA Rep. to me but I decided to persevere with the AMAA association which had stagnated under the new leadership and struggled with the many new groups offering competitions.
-Many members of the AMAA were leaving because of the new management of the association and recognizing the need to keep supporting the network I resigned from the AMAA and accepted the vacant role of SA rep in the IBF.
-This was a big decision after 24 years of supporting the AMAA as a member, working actively on the committee, sponsoring and officiating tournaments and as a student of founder Rob Dobson.
+Many members of the AMAA were leaving because of the new management of the association and recognizing the need to keep supporting the network I resigned from the AMAA and accepted the vacant role of SA rep in the IBF in July 2007.
+This was a big decision after 25 years of supporting the AMAA as a member, working actively on the committee, sponsoring and officiating tournaments and as a student of founder Rob Dobson.
 The new group fortunately abandoned the AMAA and made their own organization.
 The AMAA continued for 5 more years, eventually disbanding and many joining me at the IBF.

-This proved to be the best thing that could have happened.
+Joining the IBF proved to be the best thing that could have happened.
 It’s been exciting to have the opportunity to continue working with the "Better community of martial artists", especially with Karol and Dante supporting me.
-It wasn’t long before I was joined by many old friends from the network over the years who were also disenchanted with the changes to the AMAA They continue to give me great support and I thank them for that.
+It wasn’t long before I was joined by many old friends from the network over the years who were also disenchanted with the changes at the AMAA.
+They continued to give me great support and I thank them for that.

-In October 2007 I held my first IBF training day with over 50 people representing 14 clubs from here and interstate, but also attended a Systema seminar and was also a guest of Sifu Nino Pilla to train with Dan Insonato, Francis Fong, and Jean Jacques Machado, for this I am very grateful.
+In October 2007 I held my first IBF training day with over 50 people representing 14 clubs from here and interstate.
+I also attended a Systema seminar and was invited by Sifu Nino Pilla to train with Dan Insonato, Francis Fong, and Jean Jacques Machado.
+For this I am very grateful.
 Nino and I also met again the next year just after he had finished his work as a stunt double in “Big Stan”.
-I also was a guest instructor for the ITF 8 hour train-a-thon held by old friend Noel Keating.
+I was one of the guest instructors for the ITF 8 hour train-a-thon held by old friend Noel Keating.
 Terry Riches presented me with an IBF 6th Dan certificate in recognition of my work and performance and shortly after asked me to take on the role as Vice President nationally.
 Now I am involved in many new projects including constructing and maintaining the websites, raising funds through seminars for Beyondblue and the Cancer Council.

 Earlier in September 2007 I had managed to encourage Sensei Rob Dobson to meet with me in Blacktown, Sydney to catch up with the mentor he hadn’t seen for 30 years, GM Wally Szlagowski.
 Sensei Bruce Freeman had set up a great weekend of training and reunion night.
 Rob passed onto me that weekend an original training film sent to Wally in the 1960’s by Yasuhiro Konishi and I have now put it up on youtube for all to see, especially for my friends in the Japan Ryobu Kai. (organization of Shindo Jinen Ryu Karate Do ) Also was a DVD with many films of the early SAKA fights and early training days with the Salisbury Karate club in the 1970’s.
 It proved to be a very important time for it was soon after that Wally was killed in a pedestrian accident.